 Process Analysis in Berry's "A Few Words for Motherhood"

-In this excerpt from the essay "A Few Words for Motherhood," Wendell Berry describes the process of assisting at the birth of a calf--an experience that leaves the author "feeling instructed and awed and pleased."
+In the following excerpt from his essay "A Few Words for Motherhood," Wendell Berry describes the process of assisting at the birth of a calf--a process that leaves the author "feeling instructed and awed and pleased."
 Berry's paratactic style, characterized by straightforward diction, is deceptively simple.

 A Definition of Monkeying, by Carol Bly